 There is clearly an urgent need to build a massive new negative-emissions industry to meet this enormous need for CDR to permanently lock away many Gigatonnes of carbon dioxide each year.
 Despite this need, very few large-scale CDR solutions are being researched, developed, or applied, and none of them are yet at large enough scale to create a noticeable reduction in the overall atmospheric concentration of carbon dioxide.

 Surprisingly, CDR is not currently on the November 2021 COP26 agenda.
 We think it should be.
 Read our whitepaper to find out why: CDR and COP 26 – HCS Whitepaper (pdf)

-Below are links to discussions around carbon dioxide removal (CDR) – also termed negative emissions technologies (NETs).
+Links to discussions around CO2 removal (CDR) – also termed negative emissions technologies (NETs).

 “Large-scale removal of CO2 from the air faces both technical & sociological challenges.
 1) lack of knowledge – about technologies needed, or capital to pay for vital infrastructure; 2) fear – of unintended consequences, and the risks another wave of industrial greed, insensitivity, and colonialism widening the wealth gap between the world’s nations; & 3) indecision – whether about the required funding, analysis paralysis, constantly searching for a best answer, even when we know we need to test and explore.
 And then timing: When do we clean up the atmosphere?
 Renewable electricity seems straightforward by comparison.” [paraphrased] https://cdrprimer.org/